 - Domain 18: Compliance

-- Annex A: It defines 8 specific principles or controls of information privacy, applicable to the cloud data manager and how to implement them, which makes up a set of requirements for PII protection.
+The 8 specific principles or controls of information privacy, applicable to the data manager in the cloud and how to implement them, which forms a set of requirements for the protection of PII.
 The principles in which it is based on are the following: